|

-see what I can tell you about me.
+see what I can tell you about me...other than the basics, and my likes

 I'm Petty Munroe, where